 An evaluation team will undertake a comprehensive, systematic and consistent evaluation of each PSQ Response.
 The evaluation team will comprise the following representatives of the Client:

+Claire Hopwood

+Teddy Bellamy

 Joe Jenkin

 Hollie Vinicombe-Taylor

 It is acknowledged by the Participant that the composition of the evaluation panel may be subject to change during the evaluation process.
 To the extent that the Client requires changes to the members of the evaluation panel, the Client will review and revise (as necessary) the conflicts assessment prepared for this tender exercise in accordance with section 83(5) of the Act.